game-arch/mmo-arch/README.md

     - Handles transitions between maps based on a character's movement
     - Handles In-Range checks against other players, resources, NPCs
     - Handles optional quest progress in regions of a map
-    - A single microservice instance is used per map.
+    - A single instance is used per map.
         - If you need 10 maps, you need 10 instances with different configurations per map
         - This is due to a restriction to headless Phaser and to help keep operations on different threads when possible
 - Server (1+ instances)